CVE-2024-49114

 Behavioral Indicators

-- A user-mode process creating files with cloud files reparse points (tag
+- Files created with cloud files reparse points (tag

-0x90000017) containing a declared data length significantly larger than the actual cached data, setting up the overflow condition inHsmpRpReadBuffer - Heap buffer overflow in NonPagedPoolNx when the cloud files minifilter processes a read request against a dehydrated file with a crafted reparse point, observable as pool corruption originating from
+0x90000017) where the declared data length exceeds the actual cached data, setting up the overflow inHsmpRpReadBuffer - Heap buffer overflow in NonPagedPoolNx when the minifilter processes a read on a dehydrated file with a crafted reparse point, observable as pool corruption from

-cldflt.sys - Pool spray using pipe attribute objects immediately before triggering a read on the crafted dehydrated file, grooming adjacent allocations for controlled corruption
+cldflt.sys - Pool spray with pipe attribute objects immediately before triggering a read on the crafted file, grooming adjacent allocations

-NtFsControlFilecalls withFSCTL_PIPE_GET_ATTRIBUTEfollowing the overflow, indicating the attacker is using the corrupted pipe attribute to build an arbitrary read primitive- Privilege escalation of a low-privilege process to SYSTEM via I/O Ring arbitrary write and token swap, following a sequence of cloud file reparse point manipulation and minifilter read operations
+NtFsControlFilecalls withFSCTL_PIPE_GET_ATTRIBUTEfollowing the overflow, using the corrupted pipe attribute for an arbitrary read primitive- Privilege escalation from low-privilege to SYSTEM via I/O Ring arbitrary write and token swap, following reparse point manipulation and minifilter read operations